User Guide

 Pick your tool's tab and paste the prompt straight to your agent.
 It registers and walks you through login.

 Add the PurplePrint MCP to this editor.
 Server name: purpleprint, URL: https://purpleprint-mcp.purpleprintai.workers.dev/mcp.
 Register it as a remote/http MCP in this tool's settings — globally (user settings, e.g. ~/.cursor/mcp.json or VS Code user settings), not just one project.
-If an OAuth/authorize flow is needed, walk me through the browser login.
-If commands don't show up, restart the editor or open a new chat/thread and check again.
+If an OAuth/authorize flow is needed, walk me through the browser login. ⚠️ **Even if the command list never shows up, it still works.
+Once connected, just say "start PurplePrint" in plain language — it runs the pp_start tool.** The list is a convenience, not the entry point — don't get stuck on it (reload window, restart, or a new thread sometimes brings it back, but it's fine either way).
+If auth is needed and no prompt appears, disable and re-enable purpleprint.
+If it already shows "connected", auth is usually done.

 Add the PurplePrint MCP to Codex.
 Server name: purpleprint, URL: https://purpleprint-mcp.purpleprintai.workers.dev/mcp.
 Register it as a streamable HTTP MCP in ~/.codex/config.toml (shared by Codex CLI/IDE) and complete the OAuth login.
 On Windows PowerShell, if codex.ps1 is blocked by the execution policy, run it as cmd /c codex mcp ...
 When done, verify with codex mcp list.
 It's fine if /purpleprint:start doesn't appear in the / menu — just confirm that saying "start PurplePrint" lets you use the pp_start tool.